-Figure legend
+S1 Fig. A and B legend

 (a) whole genome calculation of parametric lodscores (mutation prevalence: 0.01%), penetrance: 100%, phenocopy rate: 0%).
 The lod score values are indicated on the Y axis, the chromosomal positions on the X axis from chromosome 1 to chromosome X. The maximum lod score is obtained on chromosome 15 (2.98) while there exists only a minor peak on chromosome 1 and 2.
 The peak lod score remained at 2.98 up to a penetrance value of 85%. (b) whole genome calculation of non parametric lod scores (there is no hypothesis made on mutation prevalence, penetrance, phenocopy rate and inheritance type).
 There is a single peak on chromosome 15.
 The non-parametric lod score values are indicated on the Y axis the chromosomal positions on the X axis from chromosome 1 to chromosome X.

-S2 Figure2: Pedigree of the family with cardiopathies.